"You will never get a second chance to make a first impression."

 - The brand fails to communicate trust signals to users

 Social login or email signup can seriously reduce the user friction of a signup, but many businesses will still want the data that comes with a full sign-up form.
 Here, it's important to carefully balance marketing needs with user flow design.
 Wherever possible, keep it simple.
-Try to implement inline form validation, which can decrease form completion time by a whopping 42%.
-Also, consider building trust through testimonials, customer reviews, and seals throughout the process.

-4. Tailor the Experience
+5. Tailor the experience.

 Some users will want guidance to get through the sign-up process, and some users will want you to get out of their way.
 Showing users a clear pathway to completion can help those who want a little hand-holding.
 For those who want to figure things out on their own, the easiest solution is to have a new user actually do something with the product: write a new post, fill out a bio, or even refer another user.
 The product's success depends on users establishing comfort with core features, and nothing builds user confidence like giving them the keys to the car.

-5. Be a Guide
+6. Be a guide.

 If the product is complex, it will likely have more than one feature to introduce, which often requires a more involved onboarding process.
 Users need to have that golden moment where they realize they don't want to live without the product, and navigating multiple features or making things complicated can delay that key moment of discovery.

 But, they won't have that golden moment if you can't help them.
 Steve Jobs learned this very early on at Apple, when he couldn't get other people to understand what a personal computer was or how it worked.
-That experience imbued Apple with the DNA to make the complex simple -- from how the company communicates its products' value propositions to the ease in which users can interface with its products.
+That experience imbued Apple with the DNA to make the complex simple — from how the company communicates its products' value propositions to the ease in which users can interface with its products.

 Consider using guided interaction that educates and familiarizes users with the core features of the product.
 Two modern companies doing this with great success are Facebook and Twitter, which use educational roadblocks to inform users of new features, policy changes, and the like.
 These roadblocks are large and prominent, so they cannot be ignored.